alexclassroom/connect-polylang-elementor/README.md

 Polylang Pro is not required.

-All features of "Polylang Connect for Elementor" work with both, *Polylang* and *Polylang Pro*.
+All features of "Connect Polylang for Elementor" work with both, *Polylang* and *Polylang Pro*.

 ### Are custom flags supported?